neuroailab/tnn/README.md

   [TODO- easy fix] Currently, the model is not robust to having a redudant list of bypasses connections, so be careful in your specifications.
 Also, DO NOT specify any connections between adjacent layers, for example (1,2), as these are by default included.
 Do not attempt to create any feedback connections either, unless you want to write your own code.
 - Other model parameters: Several parameters used in the creation of layers may include `WEIGHT_DECAY` and `FC_KEEP_PROB` (set either to `None` if not desired).

+## A quick overview of the training implementation
+  1. `bypassrnn_train.py` is executed. `run_train()` is called.
+  2. Get input data from `image_processing.py` via `inputs(train)`, setting `train = True` to get the training slice of data from the hdf5 files.
+  3. Create the model graph by calling `bypassrnn_model._model(...)` and obtain a `fetch_dict`, a dictionary of Tensorflow objects to run in a session.
+Currently, `_model` is implemented to return the total loss if created for training, and a dictionary of predictions at the output time points, if created for evaluation.
+  4. Create an optimizer, compute gradients, clip gradients if specified, and update the `fetch_dict` to also run the optimization step.
+  5. Initialize variables and restore variables from file if specified.
+  6. Start the queues and threads fo reading input.
+  7. Prepare the output files to write losses to.
+  8. Run the training step for a specified number of times (based on batch size and number of epochs total to run).
+Periodically save loss and variables to file, if specified.

+## A quick overview of creating a model
+  1. `_model(...)` in `bypassrnn_model.py` is called with various parameters specified.
+  2. Based on the list of bypasses, create a dictionary that serves as a reverse adjacency list, where `adj_list[i]` is a list of the layers whose outputs are inputs to layer *i*.
+In other words: `adj_list = {TO layer #: FROM [layer, #, ...]}`
+  3. Use the adjacency list to find the shortest path length through the graph.
+We will enforce `T`, the number of time steps that our model takes, to be greater than `shortest_path`.
+  4. Generate `cells`, a dictionary of cells that represent each layer, via `_make_cells_dict`.
+  5. Based on the single batch of input images, create a sequence of input images, `input_list`, via `_make_inputs`. **_Note_**: We would change `_make_inputs` if we wanted to change how a sequence of images is created from the base image.* Currently, the sequence is just the original image repeated T times.
+  6. Initialize the model's initial states and layer inputs using `_graph_initials(...)`. **_Note_**: If we want to initialize the state with non-random initial states, we can specify a dictionary of initial states in the model parameter `initial_states`*
+  7. Create dictionaries containing the first time points that a layer matters (`first`) and the last time points that a layer matters.
+By "matters", we mean the non-trivial output of the cell affects the output layers at the time points of interest (`shortest_path < t < T`).
+This is done so we can 'trim' the unrolled structure of the graph by not creating unneeded nodes in the graph.
+  8. Iterate through each time point, at each iteration creating a dictionary of current inputs to each layer.
+For each time point we iterate through all the layers, calling `tf.nn.rnn` on each cell with the appropriate input from `curr_in`.
+This call will update the state and produce an output, which we will collect and feed in as input on the next time iteration.
+  9. If `t >= shortest_path`, then the output of the final fully connected/softmax layer is relevant and contains information from the input layer.
+We collect the loss calculated from each of these outputs in time, multiply it by a power of our `TIME_PENALTY` as specified in `bypassrnn_params.py`, and add it to a collection to be summed up in the `total_loss` afterwards.
+  10. Return the total loss in the `fetch_dict` if training.
+Otherwise, we would have collected the predictions (softmax of the logits) of the model and returned those in the `fetch_dict`, if evaluating the model.
+Then the `_model` client can create a Tensorflow session to run the contents of `fetch_dict`.